MLS 2019: Can Atlanta Repeat as Champions?Commercial Content | 21+ | T&Cs Apply

 Also new for this season is the playoff format.
 The league increased the number of postseason spots to 14, with the top seven from each conference advancing and the conference champions receiving byes.
 The playoffs will also be a single-match knockout elimination tournament, replacing the two-legged ties in the conference semifinals and finals before the MLS Cup.

 But the here and now is what matters, and there are plenty of teams capable of preventing the upstart Atlanta United from winning their second MLS Cup in just their third season of existence.
-The reigning champs have some new faces in key places, but do not lack for quality and support as they bid to become the first repeat winners since the Los Angeles Galaxy in 2011-12.
+The reigning champs have some new faces in key places, but do not lack for quality and support as they bid to become the first repeat winners since the Los Angeles Galaxy in 2011-12 to the joy of CA online sports betting fans.

 Atlanta United (+550) –